FlaFla15/MMM-Transilien/README.md

 # MMM-Transilien

-Local transport in Ile de France Region module for MagicMirror², a projet created by [Michael Teeuw](https://github.com/MichMich/MagicMirror)
+Local transport in FRANCE, Ile de France Region, module for MagicMirror² a projet created by [Michael Teeuw](https://github.com/MichMich/MagicMirror)

 This module is working thanks to lgmorand and flafla15 It gives in real time next train (transilien) of the station of your choice using SNCF API "temps réel transilien"